schellenberg/computerscience20/docs/_sources/Python/Functions/MoreFunctionDetails.rst.txt

 .. topic:: Quick Overview of Day

     Practice creating a function that draws a shape with the turtle module.
 Introduce fruitful functions (functions that return values).
+Discuss local and global scope.
+Work on practice problems, in which students create functions that return values.

 .. reveal:: curriculum_addressed